2009 Afghan presidential election: Acquiescence to a run-off on November 7

 Karzai had initially indicated that he might reject the Western-dominated ECC's findings.
-According to The New York Times, Karzai's capitulation came after "all-out push" by U.S. administration officials and their European allies.
+According to The New York Times, Karzai's capitulation came after "all-out push" by U.S. officials and their European allies.
 In a meeting hastily arranged after the release of the ECC ruling the previous day, U.S. Senator Kerry and the U.S. ambassador Lt.
 Gen. Karl W. Eikenberry were at the presidential palace in Kabul.
 Karzai initially hesitated but ended up agreeing to accept the findings during the course of the two-hour meeting.

-Besides Senator Kerry and General Eikenberry, Karzai was pushed hard by U.S. Secretary of State Hillary Clinton, who urged him in multiple calls over the last few days to be a "statesman" and accept the results, and by British Prime Minister Gordon Brown, who called Karzai three times in the last 48 hours, warning him that he could lose Western support if he did not accede to a second round.
+Besides Senator Kerry and General Eikenberry, Karzai was pushed hard by U.S. Secretary of State Hillary Clinton, who urged him in multiple calls over the last few days to be a "statesman" and accept the results, and by British Prime Minister Gordon Brown, who called Karzai three times in 48 hours, warning him that he could lose Western support if he did not accede to a second round.
 Chiming in as well, Canadian Prime Minister Stephen Harper also called to warn Karzai that he would face dire problems with the coalition countries involved in Afghanistan if he did not cooperate.
 The American, British, and French ambassadors to Afghanistan joined U.S. Senator Kerry and the U.N.'s Kai Eide in flanking Karzai as he made his announcement at the news conference.
 U.S. administration officials had also used President Obama's pending strategy review on Afghanistan as leverage on Karzai, indicating that they would not make a decision on adding troops until Karzai agreed to accept the election outcome.

 A senior Western official was quoted in an article by The Times as saying: "No one wants a second round.
 It'll be expensive, bloody, and probably fraudulent."

 According to The Times, the certified results after the audit findings had left Karzai with 49.67% of the vote, just 0.33% below the 50% threshold to have avoided the run-off.

 October 21 certified final result

-On October 21, 2009, following the ECC's official audit findings and Karzai's heavily pressured acquiescence to a run-off, the IEC released its final certified results for the August 20 vote:
+On October 21, following the ECC's official audit findings and Karzai's heavily pressured acquiescence to a run-off, the IEC released its final certified results for the August 20 vote: